 Age Category Open Class A Class B Class C Class

 Master 41-55 Chest Protection

 Senior 18-40 Chest Protection

-U23 18 -23 Chest Protect tion
+U23 18 -23 Single Show Chest Protect ion

-Single Show

-U23 18 -23 Chest Protection
+U23 18 -23 Chest Protect ion

 Tournament

 Youth 16-17

-Youth 14-15 Optional with Body Protector (Vest)
+Youth 14-15 Optional with Body Pro tector (Vest)

 Youth 12-13

-Youth 10-11 Optional with Body Protector (Vest)
+Youth 10-11 Optional with B Body Protector (Vest)

 Youth 8-9

-9.9: CLOTHING & DRESS: Athletes shall be dressed in accordance with the following:
+11.9: CLOTHING & DRESS: Athletes shall be dressed in accordance with the following:

-9.9.1: MONG-KON & PRAJIAD: Athletes must wear the sacred headband (Mong-Kon) for paying homage before entering the ring.
-A Krueng-Wrang (Prajiad/arm band) with an amulet or charm may be put on around the upper arm, biceps or waist but must be neatly covered.
-The Referee may request that a Prajiad is removed if the strings are longer then 5cm.
+11.9.1: Mong-Kon & Prajiad: Athletes must wear the sacred headband (Mong-Kon) for paying homage before entering the ring.
+A Krueng-Wrang (Prajiad/armband) with an amulet or charm may be put on around the upper arm, biceps or waist but must be neatly covered.
+The Referee may request that a Prajiad is removed if the strings are longer than 5cm.

-9.9.2: SHORTS: Muaythai shorts must be worn for competition and the belt line clearly demarcated.
+11.9.2: Shorts: Muay Thai shorts must be worn for competition and the belt line clearly demarcated.
 No substitutes are permitted.
-No Tights no MMA shorts.
+No Tights no MMA shorts

-9.9.3: TOPS: If worn, tops or shirts must be close fitting and approved by the Referee as fit for competition.
+11.9.3: TOPS: If worn, tops or shirts must be close fitting and approved by the Referee as fit for competition.
 At minimum, a sports bra is required for female Athletes.

-9.9.4: SHOES: Athletes are not permitted to wear shoes.
+11.9.4: Shoes: Athletes are not permitted to wear shoes.
 Or socks.
 Trimmed toenails are a must in order to compete.

-9.9.5: HAIR: Hair length of the frontal scalp area should see no interference with the vision of the athlete.
+11.9.5: Hair: Hair length of the frontal scalp area should see no interference with the vision of the athlete.
 Hair may be secured with rubber bands or allied banding devices.
 Hair must be secured within the head guard so as not to obscure the face of the Athlete and prevent risk to either Athlete from its movement.

-9.9.6: HEAD & BODY COVER: Head and body covers may be worn by Athletes to comply with cultural requirements and shall consist of the following:
+11.9.6: HEAD & BODY COVER: Head and body covers may be worn by Athletes to comply with cultural requirements and shall consist of the following:

-- A head covering such as a full sport hijab similar to the ResportOn design or an individual skull cap of white or black fabric. - An optional body suit (two piece, tights and upper body) of white or black fabric covering of the legs to the ankles and covering the arms to the wrists. - Only MTO approved attire can be used to participate in the competitions (see Fig. 18).
+- A head covering such as a full sport hijab similar to the ResportOn design or an individual skull cap of white or black fabric. - An optional body suit (two piece, tights and upper body) of white or black fabric covering the legs to the ankles and covering the arms to the wrists. - Only MTO approved attire can be used to participate in the competitions (see Fig. 18).

-Note that in International competition, only white fabric may be used.
+Note that in international competition, only white fabric may be used.